top of page

 The ‘’Enigma Machine’’ captured in Norway.
 This was among the first ones adopted by the ‘’Reichsmarine’’ (German Naval Forces)

 We found out that messages were cleverly passed on through broadcasts.
 These not only fanned out the resistance movement, but it helped to uncover Nazi agents.
 Whether it was in Norway, Denmark, or France, there were undercover agents.
-And these men had a prisoner-of-war camp to maintain and in the population was growing.
+And these men had a prisoner-of-war camp to maintain, and the population was growing.
 They then picked up 2000 Norwegian volunteers to fight with the Brits.
 This tactic worked all over Europe.
-Then they would get the people free of Hitler and they would end up fighting for them!
+Then they would get the people free of Hitler, and they would end up fighting for them!
 The Norwegians and Germans fought at Maloy in Norway and there were more turncoats found.
-The British took more prisoners; some of them were relatively high-ranking officials.
+The British took more prisoners - some of them were relatively high-ranking officials.

-Giving you the background here helps you understand why it is important to have a plan for what you do AFTER a county begins losing a war.
+Giving you the background here helps you understand why it is important to have a plan for what you do AFTER a country begins losing a war.
 The prisons grow and grow, and more and more resources are needed to take care of them.
 Do you think the Koreans wanted to take POW’s?
-Well for the most part the only place I knew that enjoyed taking prisoners was Germany.
+Well, for the most part, the only place I knew that enjoyed taking prisoners was Germany.
 They enjoyed torturing soldiers, civilians, and anyone with a handicap.

 I never questioned what our role was.
 When we found ourselves in Europe, we were put to work with the Army National Guard with the specific purpose of building roads, train-tracks, supply depots, and prisons.
 As the war was coming to an end, more and more POWs were under our control.

-In December of 1944, Germany made her last desperate gasp.
+In December of 1944, Germany made their last desperate gasp.
 No one expected it.
-They had been surrendering unit-by-unit by in Belgium we got our first real look at what these bastards did to unarmed civilians.
-You didn't have a good idea what would happen one day to the next.
+They had been surrendering unit by unit in Belgium when we got our first real look at what these bastards did to unarmed civilians.
+You didn't have a good idea of what would happen from one day to the next.
 Things happened so fast.
 We moved out of France and turned toward southern Germany.
 As we passed through some of the towns of France, we saw such a pitiful sight.
-People scrounging for bread.
+Women and children were shot at point-blank range.
+We saw survivors scrounging for bread, and the smell was enough to make anyone ill.

-In February of 1945 we destroyed Dresden.
+In February of 1945, we destroyed Dresden.
 We probably had no need to, but we did it anyway.
 En route to Berlin, all of the bridges from Holland southward were taken out.
-All---but one.
+All but one.
 Much to our surprise, the Nazi's forgot one bridge and we were on our way to Berlin.
-We heard later that Hitler executed the German unit that left the Remargen Bridge open for business.
+We heard later that Hitler executed the German unit that left the Remagen Bridge open for business.

-In 1945, Germany finally surrenders.
+In 1945, Germany finally surrendered.
 We sure didn’t feel the war was over.
 You ask me what it smelled like.
-Well that’s the thing you never forget.
+Well, that’s the thing you never forget.
 War has a very distinct smell.
 Let’s start with the fuel, diesel.
 It was everywhere.
-There weren’t gas station everywhere.
+There wasn't a gas station anywhere.
 The jeeps carried drums of fuel and they often leaked.
-The smell of rotting food and sweat and cigar smoke permeated the air.
+The smell of rotting food, sweat, and cigar smoke permeated the air.
 You were lucky if you got to shower once a week in those conditions.
 But the worst of all was the smell of burned buildings, charred earth.
 It never leaves your memory.
-As for Berlin - What a mess.
+As for Berlin, it was a mess.
 It was still smoldering.
 We bombed the holy-hell out of the city in the days before the invasion.
 They would be finding bodies for months after the war was over.

 This all set the stage for my single biggest moment in my military career.

 I was called into the office of my Commanding Officer.
-I was told that I was to be in charge of taking a school and hotel and to turn into a make-shift prison and interrogation center for the newly surrendered Nazi high-command. ‘’…you will have just 72-hours, he said, and it has to be done to perfection.’’
-It was to be built in Bad Nenndorf Luxembourg and I was to report directly to the battalion commander.
+I was told that I was to be in charge of a top-secret mission taking a school and hotel and to turn into a make-shift prison and interrogation center for the newly surrendered Nazi high-command. "…you will have just 72 hours, he said, and it has to be done to perfection.’’
+It was to be built in Bad Nenndorf, Luxembourg, and I was to report directly to the battalion commander.

-Among the things we had to do was to build barbed-wire and cyclone-fencing, booby-traps, posts and various other electrical supplies.
+Among the things we had to do was to build barbed wire and cyclone-fencing, booby-traps, posts, and various other electrical supplies.
 We were up around the clock, transforming the landscape, building huge post-holes, fortifying walls, building a make-shift interrogation center and prison processing center.
 We had to build machine-gun nests and towers in each corner of the hotel.
 Wow, what a whirlwind of activities!
-We utilized a makeshift playground as a place for the prisoners to get a little exercise, but not one of them knew that it would be the same courtyard where they would be hung.
+We utilized a makeshift playground as a place for the prisoners to get a little exercise, but not one of them knew that it would be the same courtyard where they would be hanged.

 The cells were barely 6x9 and were reinforced with lead doors.
 The only light they were allowed to see was a small bulb that was shined through the door.
 We didn't have the time to rewire the place and it wouldn't have been safe to do so anyway.
 Too many things can go wrong there.
 The rooms were dank places.
 We wanted this to be a prison after-all.

 I remember this now that I am thinking about it.
 We had an Army psychologist, oh, I can’t remember his name now.
-(Gustave Gilbert) Once they were shipped to Nuremburg to face trial, he was tasked with giving IQ exams to the prisoners.
-He did many tests and there were penalties for not taking part in them.
+(Gustave Gilbert) Once they were shipped to Nuremberg to face trial, he was tasked with giving IQ exams to the prisoners.
+He did many tests, and there were penalties for not taking part in them.

-It was said that in the days before his hanging he had a Christian conversion.
-You never know what really to believe and I thought the conversion was really something given how he came across at first.
-He was the last one that was hung but I never got the full story about him.
+It was said that in the days before his hanging, he had a Christian conversion.
+You never know what to really believe, and I thought the conversion was really something, especially how he came across at first.
+He was the last one who was hanged, but I never got the full story about him.
 I just know he brought with him a lot of fury.

 As promised, on the morning of the fourth day, a number of airplanes began to circle overhead and there was a load of tension and activity.
 P-47’s and P-51’s were new to the Air Force and yet they were used overhead for this occasion.

-Soon, jeeps with machine guns began arriving too.
-They lined the streets and things grew very tense.
+Soon, jeeps with machine guns began arriving at the same time.
+They lined the streets, and things grew very tense.
 I wasn’t sure what to expect.
 Given the amount of military preparedness I was witnessing, I thought for sure there was an ambush on the way.
 None of the men with me felt at ease – not at all.

 So now it begins --- One-by-one, this convoy of military vehicles arrives with the German high-command and various sympathizers from Norway, Sweden, France, and Italy were brought in.
 At first, we were rushed to line up to receive them.
 It was eerie, really eerie.

 The vehicles came to a stop in front of the prison.
 It was very quiet now - very quiet, with the exception of the sound of planes flying on a large circle over the area.
-One-by-one the German high-command steps out of their vehicles.
+In typical German order, the high-command steps out of their vehicles.
 Some of them were cuffed, others were not.
 It seemed to me that the sympathizers were the ones who were chained, whereas the German officers were not.
 But there were so many, you couldn’t actually be sure.

 Everyone lined up.
 They all came out like robots, staring straight ahead.
-Only Goering was in uniform and he was in his dress-whites.
+Only Goering was in uniform and he was in his dress whites.
 It was told to me that Goering was hand-picked by Hitler to negotiate on behalf of Germany after the surrender.
-Hitler announced his plans to commit suicide and his loyalty to Goering was very evident.
-No one made eye-contact with us, they all knew, they all had to know….the grim faces they made out of innocent people was on their conscience…''
+Hitler announced his plans to commit suicide, and his loyalty to Goering was very evident.
+No one made eye contact with us, they all knew, they all had to know….the grim faces they made out of innocent people were on their conscience…''

 Roll-call was really something.
 They lined up.
 They were men of precision and direction.
 Part of me felt a little sorry for them too – it seemed like none of them intended to be there.
 But you know how it is, loyalty to Hitler was not an option.
 But the fact that not one of them stood up for what was right made them all cowards to me.
 I guess you can say I still have mixed emotions about it all.